thomasfranke/flutter_ddd/README.md

 # Flutter DDD

-A fun project with a simple implementation of DDD using MobX and Modular.
+A fun project with a simple implementation of DDD using MobX and Modular, leveraging the public Binance API to fetch currency prices.

-This is not a final project; it was created for testing and implementing best practices, DDD, Clean Architecture, Design Patterns, and more.
+This project is under development and is meant to showcase good practices, DDD, Clean Architecture, Design Patterns, and more.

+Currently, only the basic request to fetch all prices is working.

+The following features will be added in the coming days:

+- Tests: E2E, integration and unit
+- Favorites
+- Search
+- Multi-language support
+- Dark Mode
+- Various improvements to the app architecture

 ---